Building RBAC in Go

 Casbin

 Casbin is a powerful and efficient open-source access control library.
-It has SDKs in many languages, including Javascript, Golang, Rust, Python and more.
+It has SDKs in many languages, including Javascript, Golang, Rust, Python, and others.
 It provides support for enforcing authorization based on various access control models: from a classic “subject-object-action” model, through RBAC and ABAC models to fully customizable models.
 It has support for many adapters for policy storage.

 In Casbin, the access control model is encapsulated in a configuration file (src/rbac_model.conf